-Radian Group has in place a \$267.5 million unsecured revolving credit facility with a syndicate of bank lenders.
-Effective May 6, 2020, the credit facility was amended to extend the maturity date from October 16, 2020 to January 18, 2022 and to change a defined term related to LIBOR replacement rates.
-No other terms or conditions of the credit facility were amended.
-At March 31, 2020, Radian Group was in compliance with all of the credit facility covenants, and there were no amounts outstanding.
+Radian Group has in place a \$267.5 million unsecured revolving credit facility with a syndicate of bank lenders, which has a maturity date of January 18, 2022.
+At June 30, 2020, Radian Group was in compliance with all of the credit facility covenants, and there were no amounts outstanding.
 For more information regarding our revolving credit facility, including certain of its terms and covenants, see Note 12 of Notes to Consolidated Financial Statements in our 2019 Form 10-K.